spoonerWeb/just_news/README.rst

 Enhancing extension
 -------------------

-By adding template, partial and layout paths to ``lib.fluidContent`` with their subsections ``templateRootPaths``, ``partialRootPaths`` and ``layoutRootPaths`` you can create own templates and override the original ones.
+By adding template, partial and layout paths to ``lib.contentElement`` with their subsections ``templateRootPaths``, ``partialRootPaths`` and ``layoutRootPaths`` you can create own templates and override the original ones.

-To change the markup of the news listing you can add this code into TypoScript:
+To change the markup of the news listing you can add this code into TypoScript setup:

 .. code-block:: typoscript

-    lib.fluidContent {
+    lib.contentElement {
         templateRootPaths {
             40 = EXT:my_ext/Resources/Private/Templates
         }